akhesaCaro/akhesaCaro.github.io/generics.md

 We could say that interfaces have **a stricter constraint**, because if something is changed, as little as it could be, it could broke something elsewhere...
 The worst of it... our beloved compiler will not even be able to notice the broken issue. :fear:

 I think its a good thing to separate the domain world from the interfaces with different types.
-This way, it's more reassuring to change something and it is obiously easier to restraint the change scope than with a mega-type design.
+This way, it's more reassuring to change something and it is obiously easier to restraint the change scope than with a "mega-type" design.

-If you need to change something in the sensible part (interface), you will be consciously more careful to not broke _THE_ contract.
+If you need to change something in the sensible part (interface), you will be consciously more careful to not break _THE_ contract.

 ** GRAPH? **

 This way of designing code reminds me what Domaine Driven Development enthousiasts call [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/).

-So `Generics` tend to help you to architecture your code while naturraly separing the interfaces from the core (domain) and make your code more layered!
+So `Generics` tend to help you to architecture your code by naturraly separing the interfaces from the core (domain) and make your code more layered!

-Is someday you need the change all the layers, you can easily do _incremental compilation_ by change a layer at a time.
+If someday you need the change all the layers, you can easily do _incremental compilation_ by changing a layer at a time.

 ## Generics as a lingua franca

 Okay, so we have the documentation, we have a neat design, what else could **Generics** give us?

 The way Generics work is that it creates a **structure representation** of the type.
-Instead of having a mapping between the origin and the destination (for example a List to a JSON), you have a representation of it.
-So if you need to code a converter, it won't broke on the simple change.
+Instead of parsin the type and give de correspondance, it gives a "description" of the type.
+Code converter using `Generics` are more robust to changes.

 ### Code generator

 Many code generators working with `Generics` are availables.
 Particulary for API client accessors.

-For example, from an Haskell `Servant` API, you could generate a [Purescript accessors functions](https://hackage.haskell.org/package/servant-purescript) or a [ELM accessors functions](https://hackage.haskell.org/package/servant-elm) client, and keep the type safety that we all love.
-But the requirement for thoses nice libraries to work is that your type need to implements `Generics`.
+For example, from an Haskell `Servant` API, you could generate [Purescript accessors functions](https://hackage.haskell.org/package/servant-purescript) from a `servant` API or a [ELM accessors functions](https://hackage.haskell.org/package/servant-elm).
+This way, it is easier to kepp the typesafety we all love.
+To use them, the type must implements `Generics`.

 ### Swagger generator

 If you did work with APIs, you probably heard or used [swagger](https://swagger.io/) as an API documentation.
 You can obiously generate this documentation, if you implement generics with [servant-swagger](https://github.com/haskell-servant/servant-swagger).

 BUT!
-Another nice thing about Swagger is that its shared by the whole community, technologicallywise.
-So if you setup a public API with Swagger, anyone who wants to use it generate their [accessors](https://github.com/swagger-api/swagger-codegen), even in non FP technologies.
+Another nice feature of Swagger, is its whole community shared way to document an API, technologicallywise.
+So if you setup a public API with Swagger, anyone who wants to use it could generate their [accessors](https://github.com/swagger-api/swagger-codegen) with the language they want, even in non FP technologies.

-In the API world, `Generics` give you a lingua franca for your client!
+In the API world, `Generics` give you a "lingua franca" for your client!

 ## Conclusion

 In summary, in addition of being a **boilerplate saver**, `Generics` give you a lot a other nice features, such as :

 - Direct interface documentation in your code (any kind of interface).
-- Some robus client accessor code generators (API).
+- Some robus client accessor functions code generators (API).
+For instance for [Purescript](https://hackage.haskell.org/package/servant-purescript) or [ELM](https://hackage.haskell.org/package/servant-elm).
 - A Swagger documentation generator ([servant-swagger](https://github.com/haskell-servant/servant-swagger))
 - And once you have a Swagger documentation, you have a [lingua franca](https://github.com/swagger-api/swagger-codegen) for any other technology that needs to access your API.